-Delaware: Delaware is a small state wedged between Philadelphia and the Atlantic Ocean.
-We are home to Dupont, Hercules, AstraZeneca Pharmaceuticals and Montell.
+Delaware is a small state wedged between Philadelphia and the Atlantic Ocean.
+We are home to Dupont, Ashland, Incyte Pharmaceuticals and Gore.
 Northern Delaware, in an area perhaps 12 miles by 20 miles, has more than 2,000 members of the American Chemical Society.
-For a map, see Delaware map.
-For a visual tour of the Lammot DuPont Laboratory (CAUTION: 1.7 MB!), see LDL tour.
+For a visual tour of the Lammot DuPont Laboratory, see LDL tour.

 For a 12-slide PowerPoint presentation on global warming, see Warming.ppt